 When we think of gorillas, images of magnificent, powerful creatures sitting amidst the lush greens of the African forest might spring to mind.
 Thanks to documentaries and zoos, many of us are aware of basic facts about these majestic primates.
 However, there are many lesser-known facets of gorilla behavior and habitat that are equally fascinating and reveal much about their complex lives.
 This insider’s guide delves into some of these hidden aspects, painting a fuller picture of the life of gorillas beyond what is commonly known.

-While the dense, misty forests of central Africa are famously known as the dwelling of gorillas, their habitats can vary greatly.
-Gorillas are generally found in two regions of Africa – Eastern and Western, and within these regions, there are several different environments ranging from lowland swamps to montane forests.
-For instance, the Cross River gorillas, a lesser-known subspecies of the Western gorilla, live in a variety of forest types including lowland rainforests and submontane forests, which can be found at elevations of up to 1,300 meters.
+While gorillas are famously associated with the misty forests of central Africa, their habitats vary widely.
+They thrive in two main regions, Eastern and Western Africa, across diverse environments like lowland swamps and montane forests.
+For example, the Cross River gorillas, a lesser-known subspecies of Western gorillas, inhabit lowland rainforests and submontane forests, sometimes at elevations up to 1,300 meters.

 Gorillas are known for their complex social structures, which are built around family groups known as troops or bands.
 These groups are usually led by a dominant silverback, who makes decisions for the group, protects them from threats, and has mating rights with the females.
 What’s less known is the nuanced relationships that can exist within these groups.
 For example, younger males, called blackbacks, may play significant roles in caring for young, grooming, and even mediating conflicts within the group.
 This cooperative behavior contradicts the common view of gorillas as solely competitive and aggressive.